jldupont/rb-mpdbus/README.markdown

 1. Use the Ubuntu Debian repository [jldupont](https://launchpad.net/~jldupont/+archive/jldupont)  with the package "rbsynclastfm"

-2. Use the "Download Source" function of this git repo and place the "rbmpdbus" folder in ".gnome/rhythmbox/plugins"
+2. Use the "Download Source" function of this git repo and use "sudo make install"

 Dependencies
 ============